payya4/CRISPR_Genomics_Analysis_Pipeline/Workflow_Timeline.md

     - **topGO** V2.54.0

-## steps taken and files used
+## Steps Taken and Files Used

 ## Find Genomes using CRISPRCasFinder

-Use CRISPRCasFinder to identify genomes with CRISPR systems.
+Use CRISPRCasFinder to identify genomes with and without CRISPR systems.

 **Website**: https://crisprcas.i2bc.paris-saclay.fr/MainDb/StrainList